The H\"ormander Multiplier Theorem III: The complete bilinear case via interpolation: Multilinear interpolation

 These inequalities together with \eqref{normftheta}, \eqref{Ftheta} and Holder's inequality yield

 Now let $\ve$ go to zero, then obtain

 Taking supremum over all functions $g\in L^{q'}$ yields \eqref{equ:TSgmMul}.

-CASE II: $\min(q_0,q_1)\le 1$.
+\textbf{Case II:} $\bm{\min(q_0,q_1) \le 1}$.

-Now we need two following lemmas which are proved by Stein and Weiss \cite{SW57}. \begin{lem}[\cite{SW57}] Let $U:\overline{S}\To \mathbb{R}$ be an upper semi-continuous function of admissible growth and subharmonic in the strip $S$.
+Here we will make use of two following lemmas proved by Stein and Weiss \cite{SW57}. \begin{lem}[\cite{SW57}] Let $U:\overline{S}\To \mathbb{R}$ be an upper semi-continuous function of admissible growth and subharmonic in the strip $S$.
 Then for $z_0=x_0+iy_0\in S$ we have

 where